DFPercush/PhysicalQuantity/README.txt

 make unit lookups faster, or use a slower linear search for minimum memory overhead.

+Q: Can a PhysicalQuantity be binary-copied with memcpy() or DMA?
+A: Yes, but beware of invalid values resulting from parsing errors
+    during construction.

+Q: Can it be sent over a network in binary?
+A: Sort of.
+I would recommend using the htond() or htonf() function from socket.h / winsock.h to ensure that you don't have problems with endianness, but if you know for sure that both machines use the same byte order, you could just dump (&x, sizeof(x)) to the send buffer, if you don't mind the extra overhead of padding bytes taking up bandwidth.
+To do things properly for the general case, you will need to declare a friend function in the header to have access to the raw value, then send htond(x.value), and raw copy x.dim.

+Q: Does the structure store references or pointers to any external buffers?
+A: No, but the PreferredUnits class which is used for formatting text output requires some buffer storage.
+The main PhysicalQuantity class that stores and manipulates physical values is self-contained.

 Memory usage:
 	A low memory footprint is paramount to this design, with options to reduce